 If you want to apply specifically to BioSci-EBE, on your application please do the following:

-- At the top of your SOP, write, "This application is for BioSci-EBE."
+If you think there will be any confusion, at the top of your SOP, write, "This application is for BioSci-EBE."

 This is ok, please write, "I am interested in BioSci-General, not BioSci-EBE," at the top of your Statement of Purpose (SOP).
 But, you can still select EBE research areas, and any faculty who excite you, EBE or non-EBE, for the faculty member(s) of interest question(s), on your application, and you should describe your interests in this/these area(s) and faculty in your SOP.